Share, Donate, Contact, Volunteer.

 Short Profile of programs and accomplishments :

-• 7104 Volunteers have helped to create meals and serve them
+• Over 7000 Volunteers have helped to create meals and serve them

-• We have served nutritious meal for the last 236 Tuesdays, rain or shine.
+• We have served nutritious meal every Tuesday since 2006, rain or shine.

 • We offer educational opportunities for High School and College students to earn humanities credits for their volunteer hours while serving a semester with our non-profit.